Future Dates

 A plenary indulgence is a grace granted by the Church which cleanses our soul and helps us to grow closer to God.
 When we sin, we not only damage our relationship with God, we create a need for healing and repair in our souls and in the world.
 Through Reconciliation God forgives our sins, but the effects of our sins may still need to be addressed.
 Indulgences are a beautiful practice combining prayer, good works and spiritual renewal, to help repair that damage.
 Find out more here

-Please pray for our parishioners Mike Carter, Rowena Leaney, Martha Watson, Beryl McNulty, Lin Eade, Jelly Labto, Sheila Charman, Hal Clarke.
-Jenny Chapman, Gillian Maher, Krysia Smith, Maureen Evans, Pamela Bagwell, Terry and Susan Scoble, Sue Pearson, John and Sue Rutherford, Demelza Waring, Liz Hicklin, Jill Carter and Laura Rawlinson.
+Please pray for the sick of our parish: Don Harvey, Maria Stribbling, Elfriede Huckstep, Severina D’Souza, Rowena Leaney, Beryl McNulty, Lin Eade, Jelly Labto, Sheila Charman, Hal Clarke, Gillian Maher, Krysia Smith, Pamela Bagwell, Terry and Susan Scoble, Sue Pearson, John and Sue Rutherford, Demelza Waring, Liz Hicklin, Jill Carter and Laura Rawlinson.
+Please also pray for Fr.
+Kevin Taggart.

 God of peace, bearer of hope, we seek your help for the peoples of the Middle East.
 Quiet the clamour of war and guide us towards peace.
 Where there is hatred and division sow seeds of calm and openness.
 Where there is destruction help us to rebuild.
 Where children are crying bring an end to tears.
 Shelter your peoples and protect them.
 Guide them and keep them from harm.
 Show us how to break down the barriers of history and fear and breathe whispers of hope.
 Amen.
 Linda Jones / CAFOD